 There have been several methods suggested in the literature to reduce the unnecessary search involved in recognition.
 We now discuss the effects of clutter on the performance of some of these recognition methods.
 Methods that explore a tree of interpretations using constrained search techniques to find consistent interpretations of the data relative to the model (e.g. [18]) have an exponential expected case complexity in the presence of scene clutter.
 If the clutter can be made relatively small, however, the expected search complexity is reduced to a low order polynomial [18].
-There are other recognition methods known as minimal alignment methods (e.g. [29], [64]), which find a small number of corresponding features between model and data and use the associated transformation to align the model with the data for verification.
+There are other recognition methods known as minimal alignment methods (e.g. [28], [55]), which find a small number of corresponding features between model and data and use the associated transformation to align the model with the data for verification.
 These methods have worst case complexity that is polynomial in the number of model and data features, an improvement over the constrained search methods mentioned above.
 The complexity is still a function of scene clutter, however, so in practice clutter can slow down these methods significantly.
 In both cases, scene clutter also contributes to the number of false alarms that must be handled [23].

 All the studies (e.g. [18]) on the search space complexity and the effects of scene clutter on it suggest that we need a way to reduce the number of features in the scene and restrict the search to relevant data subsets in the scene while avoiding extraneous information provided by clutter.
 For example, in the Figure 1-1(b), if we could find the area in the scene that contains the object (Figure 1-2(a)), then the number of features to be tried in the scene reduces considerably (from 500 to 20 in this case).
-If we use minimal alignment for recognition ([29]) then we need three corresponding points between the model and image to compute the transformation in order to align the model with the data.
-Given a set of model and data features, we have to try all possible triples of model and data points and verify the associated alignments.
-In the example we have 20 model features, 500 features in Figure 1-1(b) and around 20 features in Figure 1-2(a).
 The number of alignments to be tried between the model and image in Figure 1-1(b) is $500^3 20^3$ or $(1 10^{12})$ and the number of alignments between the model and image in Figure 1-2(a) is $20^3 20^3$ or $(6 10^7)$.
 Also, by focusing on features coming from a single object (with the properties of the object we are looking for), we reduce the number of false positives.